jjgradwell/UbuntuConfigLTS/README.md

    workgroup = WORKGROUP
 ```

-At the bottom of the file, add your shares, changing ```/your-share-folder``` to the name of the directory you are going to share
+At the bottom of the file, add your shares, changing ```/your-share-folder``` to the name of the directory you are going to share, changing {$user} to the user accounts that have write premissions

 ```
 # MyShare